greenya/SpaceLib/README.md

             * we do not use opacity stack, as we expect to set opacity for every frame
             * we always restore opacity to 1.0; this should be fine, but if not, then we need to add f.ui.opacity_get_proc() and save the value to restore it after the drawing; lets keep blind 1.0 for now

-TODO: ui: add support for cancelable animations, e.g. ui.cancel_animation(f), which should set ratio to -1, tick the animation and remove it
+TODO: [?] ui: add support for cancelable animations, e.g. ui.cancel_animation(f), which should set ratio to -1, tick the animation and remove it

-TODO: ui: add "wait=f32(0)" arg to ui.animate(),
+TODO: [?] ui: add "wait=f32(0)" arg to ui.animate(),
     add Frame.anim.state (enum: none, waiting, animating)
     it should do: waiting (if wait>0) -> animating (for dt) -> ratio=0 -> ... ratio=1 -> none

-TODO: ui: add support for wrapping items ("wrap=true") when using "layout"; rework "gap" and "pad" to be Vec2
+TODO: [?] ui: add support for wrapping items ("wrap=true") when using "layout"; rework "gap" and "pad" to be Vec2

-TODO: ui: add slider support // maybe Actor_Slider_Thumb with { min=0, max=5, current=3 }

 TODO: [?] ui: add support for automatic child frames generation for each text_terse.groups item
     // - Frame.name should be group name